 An experienced Musical Theatre producer and music director, Dr. Arthur has collaborated on over 40 musical theatre productions.
 From 1979 until 2006 she was the pianist for the Leon High School musicals.
 She began producing the musicals in 1988, after the retirement of Ray Kickliter, and in 1992 she created the Leon Summer Musical Theatre program which has involved hundreds of students and teachers from area schools.
 When the Leon auditorium was not able to accommodate the musicals. they became a “traveling road show”, performing in many venues throughout the community.
 In 2010, renovations on the Leon Performing Arts Theatre brought the shows back to the Leon stage, and Judy added orchestra conductor to her resume.
 Her last four seasons at Leon brought memorable productions to the Leon stage.
 Les Miserables (2012), Sweeney Todd (2013), Fiddler on the Rood (2014), and Phantom of the Opera (2015).

 As a free-lance music director and conductor, Judy now enjoys working for community theatre groups, collaborating with director, Naomi Rose-Mock.
 In April, 2016, she was the Music Director for Theatre Tallahassee’s West Side Story.
-She served as Music Director for the 2017 Quincy Music Theatre productions of Disney’s Beauty and the Beast and Sweeney Todd.
-And she will return to QMT for My Fair Lady, spring of 2018.
-As part of her continuing community involvement, Judy is currently on The Artist Series and the Quincy Music Theatre Board of Directors.
+She has served as Music Director for the Quincy Music Theatre productions of Disney’s Beauty and the Beast (2017), and Sweeney Todd,(2017), My Fair Lady (2018) and Into the Woods (2018).
+Faith Presbyterian Church has sponsored numerous productions, A Christmas Carol (2017, 2018, 2019), Little Women (2018), Godspell (2019).
+The historic Monticello Opera House produced Little Women (2020).

 In her hometown of Tallahassee, Judy enjoys time with her father, who lives in the Westminster Oaks Retirement Community.
 Her two sons, Troy and David, and their families live in Ohio and North Carolina.
-The five Arthur grandchildren now range in ages from 3 to 17!
-While she misses the daily contact with Leon high school students and colleagues, retiring from the classroom has taken her back to her beloved Alma Mater, Florida State University, where she has been making music most of her life.
+While she has missed the daily contact with Leon high school students and colleagues, retiring from the high school classroom has taken her back to her beloved Alma Mater, Florida State University, where she has been making music most of her life.
 This transition time has also given her her time to pursue another creative interest, composing and arranging vocal music for middle school and developmental voices.
 Hopefully her pieces, many on available for free on this website, will appeal to teachers who are looking for repertoire for young singers with limited ranges.

 Dr Judy Arthur is available for hire as a Collaborative Pianist, Musical Director, Clinician, or Adjudicator.
 She can be contacted by clicking Here